READING July, 2018

 Muslims have really lived and dealt with each other over many centuries.
 And that has completely changed my view on the relationship between the three Religions of the Book - Judaism, Christianity and Islam.

 For one thing, and in spite of the feud throughout history, there were also long stretches of time when people of the three religions have lived in peaceful coexistence.
-One example is the rule of the Abbasid dynasty in Baghdad, over a majority population of Christians and Jews.
+One example is the the Abbasid dynasty in Baghdad ruling over a majority population of Christians and Jews.
 For more than two centuries, there was a period of toleration, fruitful dialog and collaboration.
-Many non-Arabs and even non-Muslims held high administrative posts in government and bureaucracies.
+Many non-Arabs, and even non-Muslims, held high administrative posts in government and bureaucracies.
 During this time, Muslim scholars studied the wisdom of the society they were ruling, and liberally borrowed and incorporated their ideas and practices.
 A fair number of these drew on the pre-Islamic traditions of Christians, Jews and Persians.
 It was during these two centuries, that the four major Muslim schools of law had emerged.
 These laws answer thousands of questions about how a Muslim should act and behave.
 And then, there were state-sponsored translations of Greek knowledge into Arabic.
 These translations eventually paved the way for the transmission of classical knowledge into Western Europe.

 Another example was Cordoba in the 9th century.
 For 150 years Muslims, Christians and Jews lived in peace together, creating a city so beautiful and so refined that it became known as the “ornament of the world”.
 Cordoba excelled in commerce, learning and wealth, and grew to be larger than Paris, London, and Rome combined.
 The exotic Moorish architecture in Andalusia, of which Alhambra in Granada is a dazzling example, bears witness to a time of peaceful coexistence.

 But even outside of these impressive examples, there were times when people of the three religions lived uneventfully side by side.
 Yes, there were skirmishes against some adversary, but there were also long periods of quiet.
 These quiet times get overlooked because popular histories of the Crusades, in both the West and the Muslim world, focus exclusively on the conflict.
 This is a general problem of history writing until the second half of the twentieth century.
 Until then, few historians wasted time on farming, trade, immigration, domestic life, and the humdrum aspects of getting through the day.
 This has created a biased perception of the frequency of war, revolution, mayhem, and changes in government.
 We remember the fighting, but not the peace.
-This is not unlike remembering only the many inevitable, sometimes serious, conflicts in a long marriage, while ignoring the protracted stretches of harmony when good things had happened.
+This is not unlike remembering only the many inevitable, sometimes serious, conflicts in a long marriage, while ignoring the protracted stretches of harmony.

 Another interesting point the author makes about Crusades and Holy Wars is that it has always taken some effort to get men to kill one another, and shouting Holy War was one way to easily motivate soldiers.
 He argues that religious wars were more often a tactic rather than strategy.